 Innovation for development is about identifying more effective solutions that add value for the people affected by development challenges – people and their governments, our users and clients.
 And we firmly believe that achieving the Sustainable Development Goals (SDGs) requires deliberate, calculated investments in testing new ways of triggering change.

 Technology is often a powerful enabler and vessel for innovation.
 But technology does not equal innovation per se.
 The key aspect is the value added and measurable progress to bring about real improvements in peoples’ lives.
-For example, new approaches include setting up innovation labs with governments to re-design public service delivery; using foresight-based techniques to enhance planning processes; or using behavioral insights to facilitate policy-making.
+For example, new approaches include setting up innovation labs with governments to re-design public service delivery; piloting data innovation to implement and monitor the SDGs; exploring emerging and alternative sources of financing to deepen and diversify the resourcing and implementation of the SDGs, from social impact bonds to pay-for-success and crowdfunding avenues or using behavioural insights to facilitate policy-making.

 UNDP Innovation Facility